-I today plan to offer on a house that seems to tick a lot of boxes, at a reasonable figure which is making it all the more appealing.
-I have since found out that it's a leasehold as opposed to freehold.
-I am assuming that there are particular concerns buying a house with a leasehold title in Highcliffe.
-Conveyancing advisers have are soon to be instructed.
+I today plan to offer on a house that seems to be perfect, at a great figure which is making it more attractive.
+I have just been informed that the title is leasehold as opposed to freehold.
+I am assuming that there are issues buying a house with a leasehold title in Highcliffe.
+Conveyancing advisers have are about to be appointed.
 Will they explain the issues?

 The majority of houses in Highcliffe are freehold and not leasehold.
-In this scenario it’s worth having a local solicitor who is familiar with the area can help the conveyancing process. it is apparent that you are purchasing in Highcliffe in which case you should be shopping around for a Highcliffe conveyancing practitioner and be sure that they are used to advising on leasehold houses.
-As a matter of priority you will need to check the unexpired lease term.
-Being a lessee you will not be at liberty to do whatever you want to the property.
-The lease comes with conditions such as obtaining the landlord’sconsent to conduct changes to the property.
-It may be necessary to pay a maintenance charge towards the upkeep of the estate where the property is located on an estate.
-Your solicitor will appraise you on the various issues.
+In this scenario it’s worth having a local conveyancer who is familiar with the area who can assist with the conveyancing process.
+We note that you are buying in Highcliffe in which case you should be shopping around for a Highcliffe conveyancing practitioner and be sure that they have experience in advising on leasehold houses.
+First you will need to check the number of years remaining.
+As a lessee you will not be entirely free to do whatever you want with the house.
+The lease will likely included provisions for example requiring the landlord’sconsent to conduct changes to the property.
+It may be necessary to pay a contribution towards the maintenance of the estate where the house is part of an estate.
+Your lawyer will report to you on the legal implications.